 After reading through the available user reviews, we've found a number of people commenting that the mattress is performing as well as it did initially, after over a year of use, and we haven't found any complaints about durability yet.
 However, in lieu of any longer-term data and based on its all-foam build and materials, we would expect the mattress to have between an average and below-average lifespan.

-Cocoon Chill Mattress: User reviews
+Cocoon Chill Mattress reviews: user reviews

 In this Cocoon Chill Memory Foam mattress review, we've tested the performance of the mattress and shared our experiences in sleeping on it.
-However, because so many factors can influence an individual's experience of a mattress - weight, height, preferred sleeping position, temperature and so on - we've also analysed as many user reviews of the Cocoon Chill as we could find, to help build a more rounded picture what this mattress is like to sleep on.
+However, because so many factors can influence an individual's experience of a mattress – weight, height, preferred sleeping position, temperature and so on – we've also analyzed as many user reviews of the Cocoon Chill as we could find, to help build a more rounded picture what this mattress is like to sleep on.

 Among the very limited one-star and two-stars reviews we could find, common complaints are that it's too firm and causes backache (conversely, a few people find it too soft), and that the cooling feature doesn't work.